IHSA changes much-maligned waiver multiplier process

-When the first four champions at the 2024 IHSA state football finals were all utilizing the multiplier waiver granted to those schools, it was clear that something had to change with that policy.
+When the first four champions at the 2024 IHSA state football finals were all granted a multiplier waiver prior to the postseason, it was clear that something had to change with that policy.

 The waiver process, by design, was to prevent private and non-boundaried teams that were struggling to compete for playoff spots from facing the 1.65 multiplier more successful programs were hit with.